End-to-end SDK generation and publishing with Jenkins Pipelines

 Once saved, Jenkins will scan the repo for existing branches and pull requests.
 It will automatically trigger a build if it finds a Jenkinsfile.

-Since you’re using the control repo provided by liblab, Jenkins will confirm the presence of a Jenkinsfile and start the pipeline job.
+Since your Control Repo has a Jenkinsfile, Jenkins will start the pipeline job.
 However, the pipeline will fail initially because the liblab.config.json

 file has not yet been updated with the SDK repos and organizations.